CodeandUnite/Cyrpto_Calculator/readme.md

   2. Code refactored
   3. Code is stable

- We are a simple calculator for cyrpto-currencies such as Bitcoin, Litecoin, and Etherium.
-Our command line tool allows you to get the price for your currencies fast and within your compiler.
-In addition, we allow you to do simple analysis so you can make wise decision in choosing to purchase certain cyrpto-currencies.
+## About

+Cyrpto_Calculator is an analysis program that is intended to help you make smart investments in cyrptocurrencies.
+Currently, our program supports Bitcoin, Litecoin, and Etherium.
+This command tool can get you the prices for your curriences, and it can also show you how much the coin would be worth if it increased.
+This tool is still in ALPHA development with features still being added.
+Suggestions on what to add are helpful and recommended.

 ## **How to download**